Smashing Times Theatre and Film Company Mission Statement

 Smashing Times is a professional theatre and film company involved in performance, training and participation.
 The work of the company is underpinned by a rights-based approach and a commitment to artistic excellence and social engagement.

-As a leading professional arts organisation the company develops innovative, cutting edge, state of the art projects that promote social justice, peace, gender equality, human rights and positive mental health through high quality artistic processes, merging art, culture and politics to interact and engage with contemporary society and the world we live in.
+As a leading professional arts organisation the company develops cutting edge projects that promote social justice, peace, gender equality, human rights, positive mental health, anti-racism, and more through high quality artistic processes, merging art, culture and politics to interact and engage with contemporary society and the world we live in.

-The company has five high-profile patrons – Sabina Higgins, Áras an Uachtaráin First Lady; Senator Joan Freeman, founder of Pieta House; Ger Ryan, actor; Tim Pat Coogan, writer and historian; and Mary Lawlor, founder of Front Line Defenders.
+The company has four high-profile patrons: Sabina Coyne-Higgins, Áras an Uachtaráin First Lady; Senator Joan Freeman, founder of Pieta House; Ger Ryan, actor; and Tim Pat Coogan, writer and historian.
 The company remembers and honours our founding patrons – writers Maeve Binchy and Brian Friel, and the historian Robert Kee.

-Dr Eric Weitz, Associate Professor of Drama, School of Drama, Film and Music, Samuel Beckett Centre, Trinity College, Dublin 2.
+- Dr Eric Weitz (Chairperson), Associate Professor of Drama, School of Drama, Film and Music, Samuel Beckett Centre, Trinity College, Dublin 2.

 Staff and Artists